 "My family and friends initially thought I was nuts to purchase art online, sight unseen, but they all agree it was a great purchase." --R.G., Oakland, CA - more testimonials

 There is only one original, and nothing exactly like it.
-An original is also a better investment for the future, and should be your first choice if you can afford it.
 A museum-quality print on canvas is a more affordable alternative, and seen from a distance, it is hard to tell that my abstract prints are not original paintings.

 The term "abstract art" is like the term "modern music" in the sense that it is a very broad umbrella sheltering a wide variety of art.
 But like "abstract math," the general sense of the term is that it is the opposite of the concrete, or "realism."
 At one end of the continuum is a painting of a violin so perfectly rendered that we feel we could reach into the frame, pick up the instrument, and play it.
 At the other end is a canvas painted all one color.
 There is nothing in it to reach out and touch.

 A simple, common definition of "abstract art" is "not realistic."
 Yet many artists who call their work abstract, actually do have a subject in mind when they paint.
 They take a figure or landscape and simplify it, exaggerate it, or stylize it in some way.
 They are not trying to imitate nature, but to use nature as a starting off point.
 Color, line, and form are more important to them than the details of the actual subject matter.
 They want to give a sense or feel for the subject rather than an exact replication.